 If a party's request for a supportive measure is denied, the party will be afforded an opportunity to have the denial promptly reviewed to assess whether the supportive measure is reasonable under the circumstances.
 In addition, each party will, upon request, be afforded the opportunity for a prompt review of the need for supportive measures, including the potential modification of these measures, to the extent that the party is affected by the measure(s) being reviewed.
-The request for review of the denial of, need for, or details of supportive measures should be made to the Associate Provost for Equity and Diversity and Title IX Coordinator and may be made at any time.
+The request for review of the denial of, need for, or details of supportive measures should be made to the Title IX Coordinator and Equity and Diversity Officer and may be made at any time.
 Each party will be allowed to submit evidence in support of, or in opposition to, the request to the extent the supportive measures under review affect that party.
-The Associate Provost for Equity and

-Diversity and Title IX Coordinator will advise the parties of the result of the review.
+The Title IX Coordinator and Equity and Diversity Officer will advise the parties of the result of the review.
 This determination is not subject to further review absent changed circumstances.